 For a condo to meet standard conventional loan rules, it must have enough owner-occupied units and limits on investor and commercial ownership.
 Lenders also review the HOA’s finances, insurance, and any lawsuits to ensure the project is stable.
 If the condo doesn’t meet these standards, your loan may be classified as non-warrantable or become a portfolio loan.

-FHA loans offer more flexible credit and down payment requirements; however, the eligibility criteria for condominiums are more stringent than those for single-family homes. stricter than for single-family homes.
+FHA loans may offer more flexible credit and down payment requirements, but FHA condo project eligibility can be stricter than for single-family homes.

 Gather Income and Assets